 Did you know that, if properly stored, Spam can be eaten FIVE YEARS after its sell-by date?

 Demographics, on the other hand, are subsets of a target market that share particular attributes.
+They’re more like your target audience.
 For example, many television advertisers purposefully target the coveted (and notoriously fickle) 18-35 age demographic.
 That does not necessarily mean that people who are older than 35 fall outside of the advertiser’s target market – it just means they are part of a different demographic.

 So, now we know a little more about what a target market is (and isn’t), how do you go about identifying one for your business?